The Longford Prize

 The winner receives a cheque for £5,000 and a certificate.
 Any entrants specially commended receive a cheque for £250 and a certificate.

-The judges for the Longford Prize in 2013 include Lord Ramsbotham, ex- Chief Inspector of Prisons, David Graham, chairman of New Bridge; Mary Riddell of the Daily Telegraph; and Juliet Lyon, director of the Prison Reform Trust.
+The judges for the Longford Prize in 2014 include Lord Ramsbotham, ex- Chief Inspector of Prisons, David Graham, chairman of New Bridge; Mary Riddell of the Daily Telegraph; and Juliet Lyon, director of the Prison Reform Trust.
 The panel is chaired by former prison governor and Longford Trust trustee, John Podmore and also includes Longford Trust patron, Chloe Billington, child therapist, contributor to Inside Time and National Prison Radio, and grand-daughter of Lord Longford.

 - 2012 Prisoners Advice Service